mozilla/data-docs/tools/stmo.md

   As mentioned above, Athena is faster than Presto, but not all data sets are yet available in Athena.
-We can check to see if the one we want is available in the by typing "client_count" into the "Search schema..."  search box above the schema browser interface to the left of the main query edit box.
-As of this writing, alas, there are no matches for "client_count", which means this data set is not available in *Athena*.
+We can check to see if the one we want is available in the by typing `client_count` into the "Search schema..."  search box above the schema browser interface to the left of the main query edit box.
+As of this writing, alas, there are no matches for `client_count`, which means this data set is not available in *Athena*.

 * Verify the data set exists in Presto

   It's not in Athena, so now we should check to see if it's in Presto.
-If you click on the 'Data Source' dropdown and change the selection from 'Athena' to 'Presto' (with "client_count" still populating the filter input), you should see that there is, in fact, a client_count data set (showing up as 'default.client_count'), as well as a number of historical client_count data sets (showing up as 'default.client_count_v<TIMESTAMP>').
+If you click on the 'Data Source' drop-down and change the selection from 'Athena' to 'Presto' (with `client_count` still populating the filter input), you should see that there is, in fact, a `client_count` data set (showing up as `default.client_count`), as well as a number of historical `client_count` data sets (showing up as `default.client_count_v<TIMESTAMP>`).

 * Introspect the available columns

-  Clicking on the "default.client_count" in the schema browser exposes the columns that are available in the data set.
-Two of the columns are of interest to us for this query: *country* (for obvious reasons) and *hll*.
+  Clicking on the `default.client_count` in the schema browser exposes the columns that are available in the data set.
+Two of the columns are of interest to us for this query: `country` (for obvious reasons) and `hll`.

-The *hll* column bears some explanation. "hll" stands for [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog), a sophisticated algorithm that allows for the counting of extremely high numbers of items, sacrificing a small amount of accuracy in exchange for using much less memory than a simple counting structure.
-The *client_count* data set uses the *hll* column for all of its counting functionality.
-Converting the *hll* value back to a regular numeric value requires the use of the following magic SQL
+The `hll` column bears some explanation. `hll` stands for [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog), a sophisticated algorithm that allows for the counting of extremely high numbers of items, sacrificing a small amount of accuracy in exchange for using much less memory than a simple counting structure.
+The `client_count` data set uses the `hll` column for all of its counting functionality.
+Converting the `hll` value back to a regular numeric value requires the use of the following magic SQL
 incantation: